+Carly graduated with honors from the University of Southern California in 2010.
+She then worked at Booth Law for two years as a law clerk, during which time she discovered a passion for representing survivors of sexual and physical abuse and became a very valuable part of our trial team.
 Anxious to start her legal career as soon as possible, Carly entered Southwestern Law School’s rigorous accelerated SCALE program, in which students complete three years of law school courses in just two years.
-In addition to her regular course load, she was a member of the Trial Advocacy Honors Program and worked as an extern at the L.A.
+While there, she worked as an extern at the L.A.
 County District Attorney’s office, gaining valuable courtroom experience.
-Carly received the very highest grade in six of her courses and graduated magna cum laude in 2014.
+She graduated magna cum laude in 2014.

-Carly has developed a particular expertise in cases involving the sexual and physical abuse of children in foster care or other dependency situations.
-Her passion for helping these vulnerable children extends beyond her legal work and includes volunteering as a Court Appointed Special Advocate (“CASA") for children in foster care.
+Carly has published numerous articles regarding the foster care system and her experience suing governmental entities on behalf of minor dependents.
+She has also spoken about these topics and others on panels providing continuing legal education to fellow attorneys.
+Her passion for helping vulnerable children extends beyond her legal work and includes volunteering as a Court Appointed Special Advocate (“CASA”) in Los Angeles County for children in foster care.

 Carly lives in the South Bay with her husband and two young sons.
 In her spare time, she enjoys cheering for USC football, reading, and exploring the Los Angeles area with her family.